shivannis/xandr-docs-public/xandr-docs/articles/curate/create-an-insertion-order.md

 | **State Registration Form** | New York and New Jersey require copies of state registration forms from independent expenditure committees making purchases.
 Creatives won't serve in those states until the form is uploaded. |

 You must check
-**I certify that all information provided herein is accurate and up to date, and acknowledge and agree that** Xandr **is relying on the accuracy of this information**. before you can save the insertion order.
+**I certify that all information provided herein is accurate and up to date, and acknowledge and agree that** Microsoft Advertising **is relying on the accuracy of this information**. before you can save the insertion order.

 ## Related topics